 This one’s an easy one – buy the Nintendo Switch version of Tap Skaters.
 The game on the Switch is £4.49 – that includes the Versus mode (which doesn’t appear to be on the mobile edition) and the much faster progression.

 The mobile version, on the other hand, may technically be ‘free’, but it’s full of adverts and has a number of microtransactions.
-When you die, there’s an advert before you can continue, if you get stuck on a level, there’s a £2.99 unlock MT to unlock all levels, if you want all the room items then that’s another £6.99, you can even pay to disable the adverts before continuing for another £2.99.
-Now, I’m not saying the mobile version is a bad choice – it’s a free game which the developer is funding via the use of the adverts and in-app purchases.
-However, considering the Switch port never stops you playing or restricts you jumping right back in, that version is clearly the best way to play.
+When you die, there’s an advert before you can continue playing, and if you get stuck on a level, there’s a £2.99 unlock MT to unlock all levels.
+Also, if you want all the room items then that’s another £6.99 – you can even pay to disable the adverts before continuing for another £2.99.
+Now, I’m not saying the mobile version is a bad choice – it’s a free game that the developer is funding via the use of adverts and in-app purchases.
+However, considering the Switch port never stops you from playing or restricts you from jumping right back in, that version is clearly the best way to play.